Master Of The Art

 Take up my pen, search my soul,

-The ink begins to fill a silent quill.
+The ink begins to fill the silent quill.

-To breathe into life thoughts born of rhyme.
+To breathe life into those thoughts born in rhyme.

-To scribe for the true masters of the art?
+To scribe for the true master of the art?

-Are the pieces scribed from his questing pen
+Are the pieces scribed from the poet's pen

 Their own to claim or must they share in part?